 Whether you’re a homeowner, landlord, or renter, shoveling snow may be a chore you don’t enjoy.
-However, in areas where snowfall is common this time of year, it’s often unavoidable.
+However, it's often unavoidable in areas where snowfall is typical this time of year.
 Not removing snow from your driveway or sidewalk can lead to many issues such as injuries, fines, or even death.
 And, if you’re a landlord or renter, you can never assume that the other person is responsible for snow removal.

 With several weeks of winter remaining, here’s some information to help you survive shoveling snow until spring arrives.

 Who’s responsible for shoveling snow?

 As a homeowner, keeping your property clear of snow is your responsibility, and it’s essential if you want to avoid injury to a guest or a neighbor enjoying a winter stroll.
 If your city has a snow removal ordinance, make sure you understand it and get the job done.
 Usually, ordinances require removal within 24 to 48 hours.
 You may be subject to a fine if your property isn’t cleared in the specified time frame.

 If you’re a landlord or renter, who will handle the snow removal duties may be a bit unclear.
 If you’re a tenant in a single-family home, you may be responsible for snow removal.
 However, multi-family rental properties that have common walkways are usually the responsibility of the landlord or management company.
 Either way, putting this information into the lease agreement is the best way to go for all parties involved.

 While shoveling snow may seem like just another everyday household chore, it’s not.
 Depending on the moisture in the snow or the number of inches you get, it can be very heavy.
 Heavy snow can lead to significant exertion, as well as bending and twisting in ways your body isn’t used to.
 This is especially true if you live a sedentary life.
 Here are some tips to consider before you pick up your shovel.